Jade-ChiaChunHou/w251-Deep-Learning-in-the-Cloud-and-at-the-edge/hw11/README.md

 - **batch_size**: The batch size is a hyperparameter that defines the number of samples to work through before updating the internal model parameters.

 To conclude, in this example when increse the **num_epochs** the score will improve.
 That means the times that model run though the training set will increase.
 So the score will likely improve by increasing the number of the epochs.
+Increase the **density_first_layer**,  **density_second_layer** the score also improve.
+When the **batch_size** = 64 seems to have the better score.
+Also decrease the **lr** the score will improve, but it will also increase the training time.

 ## 6. What is the purpose of the epsilon value?
 The purpose of the epsilon value is to balance the exploration / exploitation in the Q-learning.